Consent Page

 Changes in consent

-You can have multiple language versions of the consent page as explained above.
-However, you need to translate the names of each category through an additional Jinja code.
-Let's say you have categories "Newsletter" and "Personalization" and want to translate them into German.
+You can create multiple language versions of the consent page.
+To translate category names, use additional Jinja code.
+This example translates "Newsletter" and "Personalization" into German.

 {% set translations = [{